-The term 'Institutional Investor' is included in the Economics edition of the Financial Dictionary.
+The term 'Institutional Investor' is included in the Economics edition of the Herold Financial Dictionary.
 Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Institutional investors turn out to be organizations or occasionally individuals which buy and sell securities in huge enough quantities and currency totals.
 They benefit from lower fees and commissions as well as special treatment from the market makers.